lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 This thesis proposal outlines the questions in which I am interested, and my current hypotheses about their answers, as the element of primary importance.
-I will discuss my proposed methods as well, but my goal is to remain as flexible as possible regarding methods, so that
+I will discuss my proposed methods as well, but my goal is to remain as flexible as possible regarding methods.

+Chapter two will take up the idea of literary celebrity.
+I want to contextualize individual writers’ claims both to popularity (Hannah More) and to obscurity (William Wordsworth).
+I particularly want to investigate the long-term impact of literary fame: I hypothesize that some level of celebrity assists male authors in achieving long-lasting legacies, but that celebrity is of no help to female authors, and may even harm their reputations.
+The technical challenge in this chapter lies in developing metrics for “popularity,” “celebrity,” and “legacy” which are both nuanced and fruitful.
+As my “case study” for this chapter, I am interested in exploring the relationship between Mary Robinson and Samuel Taylor Coleridge.